YochevedOfstein/CPP_EX4/README.md

 * **In-Order:** Recursively visits the left subtree, visits the root node, then recursively visits the right subtree.
 In-Order only works with 2-ary trees.
 * **BFS (Breadth-First Search):** Visits nodes level by level.
 * **DFS (Depth-First Search):** Visits nodes by diving deep into each branch before backtracking.
-* **Heap:** Converts the tree into a heap and visits nodes in the heap order.
+* **Heap:** Converts the tree into a heap and visits nodes in heap order.

 ### GUI Visualization
-The project includes a graphical user interface for visualizing the tree using SFML.
+The project includes a graphical user interface for visualizing the tree using SFML, which is also defined within the Tree class.
 The GUI displays the tree structure in a window, allowing for an interactive view of the tree's layout.

 ## How To Run
 To compile the project, use the following commands in your terminal: